edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-10-21-safe-lifting-training.md

 ## Why is safe lifting training important?

 Almost [34% of workplace injuries](https://www.bls.gov/news.release/pdf/osh.pdf) occur as a result of lifting and lowering objects.
-Add this to the fact that 75% of people in the US [experience lower back pain](https://www.statista.com/statistics/684621/adults-prone-to-back-pain-frequency-us/) at some point in any given year and safe lifting training becomes a priority.
+Add this to the fact that 75% of people in the U.S. [experience lower back pain](https://www.statista.com/statistics/684621/adults-prone-to-back-pain-frequency-us/) at some point in any given year and safe lifting training becomes a priority.

 Safe lifting training is exactly what it sounds like.
 It teaches employees how to safely lift and move objects of varying sizes and dimensions.
 You may think safe lifting training is just for warehouse workers or the trades but think back to the last time your administrative staff put away a case of printer paper or unloaded even something as light as a box of paper towels.
 Even light objects, lifted improperly, can lead to injury.